 Step 4: If your issue remains unresolved, please download and complete our case creation form to give us the more information about your dispute.
 You can access this form after searching our Knowledge Base.

-You can also find useful information on how our service by downloading our customer guide.
+You can also find useful information on how our service and how we help to resolve disputes by downloading our customer guide.

 Step 1: How to check if the business is accredited to The Motor Ombudsman